 Note!
 We believe that Google BigQuery is the most appropriate data storage option for marketers.

-Step 2.
-Merge the data collected from multiple data sources so it’s ready for creating reports.
-You have to blend data to get a clear overview of the ROI in order to identify underperforming platforms and reallocate the budget.
+Merge the data collected from multiple data sources so it’s ready to create reports.
+You have to blend data to get a clear overview of the ROI to identify underperforming platforms and reallocate the budget.

 You no longer have to wait for reports from an analyst, switch between reports, or manually merge data to compare the effectiveness of ad campaigns.
 With OWOX BI, you can free up the time you spend preparing reports for more crucial tasks.